chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 #### Define Variables Wisely

-- I mentioned that using **Counting-Based** definition for the loop control variable is not a good idea.
-Here I will show one such example.
+- Earlier we noted that using **Counting-Based** definition for a loop control variable is often not ideal.
+Here is one such example.
-- Suppose we want to implement BubbleSort by exchanging and selecting the maximum instead of the minimum as we did, and we choose to use the number of iterations as the loop control variable $i$.
+- Suppose we want to implement Bubble Sort by swapping and selecting the maximum instead of the minimum as we did above, and we choose to use the number of iterations as the loop control variable $i$.
 We already know in the outer loop there will be $n-1$ iteration, so let's make $i$ go from $0$ to $n-1$.
 - So in this case, the relative position of the unsorted subarray and sorted subarray is reversed: the unsorted subarray is on the left and the sorted subarray on the right.
 - Now in the inner loop, we need to push the maximum of the unsorted subarray to its rightmost position.
 What is the range of the unsorted subarray?
 Its start index is fixed as $0$, but what about the end index?
 - We have to setup equations to solve it.
 When $i=0$, the length of the unsorted subarray is $n$.
 As $i$ grows, the length of the unsorted subarray decreases, and their relation is $l=n-i$ (because the number of iterations is exactly have many elements in the unsorted subarray have been removed to the sorted subarray).
 Now suppose the end index of the unsorted subarray is $e$, we have $e-0+1=l=n-i$, then we have $e=n-i-1$.
-- This is why I said using the number of iterations is not the best practice.
+- This is why using the number of iterations is not the best practice.
 This calculation is not straightforward and error-prone.
 You definitely want to avoid such complication in a coding interview.
 The corresponding code is as below.
 The part `j < a.length - 1 - i` will likely stun the interviewer and make he or she confused.

 ```java
 void bubbleSortMax_(int[] a) {